momo121099/Sex-Specific-BP-Pleitropy-CVD/README.md

 ## Input Arguments:
 **cvd.data**: This parameter represents the user's provided GWAS data for the cardiovascular disease (CVD) trait of interest.
 The format for this input file is described below.

-An example file is available in the directory, sourced from the FMD GWAS (A. Georges, M.L.
+An example file is included in the directory, sourced from the FMD GWAS (A. Georges, M.L.
 Yang, T.E.
-Berrandou, et al., 2021).
-Please ensure that the header of your file adheres to the following specifications, and note that the genome assembly version should be GRCh37/hg19.
+Berrandou, et al., Nature Communications, 2021).
+Please ensure that the header of your file adheres to the following specifications, and be mindful that the genome assembly version should be GRCh37/hg19, and the SNPID format should follow this pattern: CHR:BP.

    >    CHR     BP    BETA     SE   pval    SNPID
    >